TENSILE: A Tensor granularity dynamic GPU memory scheduling method toward multiple dynamic workloads system: Overview

 \subsection{Problem Definition}

 With these symbols above, we define the problem here.
-Let $M$ be the GPU memory size, our \textbf{multiple dynamic workloads scheduling problem} is how to generate a scheduling plan $S_j$ for each workload $W_j$ to minimize the global memory footprint peak $MP$ with as little as extra overhead increasing, so that the system with GPU memory $M$ can run more neural networks at the same time or run these given workloads with larger batch size for higher efficiency.
+Let $M$ be the GPU memory size, our \textbf{multiple dynamic workloads scheduling problem} is how to generate a scheduling plan $X_j$ for each workload $W_j$ to minimize the global memory footprint peak $MP$ with as little extra overhead.
+So that the system with GPU memory $M$ can run more neural networks simultaneously or run these given workloads with larger batch sizes for higher efficiency.
+The optimization goal is formalized as \autoref{equation_goal} shows.

 Note that the interim results and the operators of the optimizer are also included in $G$, and can be scheduled like other tensors, which is different from prior works.
 Those works are only designed to save GPU memory during the forward/backward propagation to achieve a larger batch size or deeper network.
 However, our method is designed toward multiple dynamic workloads in the system.
-To support multiple workloads, the method must reduce the entire job's GPU memory peak, including the peak caused by the optimizer.
-Otherwise, when two peaks caused by different jobs occur at the same time, there will be an OOM (Out Of Memory) exception triggered.
-Although the exception can be handled by passively swapping just like the Capuchin\cite{Capuchin} does, it will cause a lot of extra overhead.
-This feature is effective, especially when using an optimizer like Adam\cite{Adam}, which will use additional memory twice the size of the parameters.
-This section defines the GPU memory scheduling problem and expounds the overview of our deep learning system that was built to support TENSILE.
+The method must reduce the entire job's GPU memory peak to support multiple workloads, including the peak caused by the optimizer.
+Otherwise, when two peaks caused by different jobs coincide, an OOM (Out Of Memory) exception will be triggered.
+Although the exception can be handled by passive swapping just like the Capuchin \cite{Capuchin} does, it will cause much extra overhead.
+This feature is practical, especially when using an optimizer like Adam \cite{Adam}, which will use additional memory twice the size of the parameters.